An Executive Search Firm Serving the Nonprofit Community

 KATE HARLE (she, her, hers)

-Kate has led multi-million-dollar campaigns for top brands from American Express to MINI.
-She is currently the Director of Marketing (consultant) at Ritter Center, a nonprofit that prevents and resolves homelessness.
+Kate has led multi-million-dollar integrated marketing campaigns for top brands from American Express to MINI.
+Most recently, she served as the fractional Director of Marketing at Ritter Center—a nonprofit dedicated to preventing and resolving homelessness.
+In that role, she built the Advancement team from the ground up and led bold, strategic marketing efforts to elevate awareness, grow community support, and drive fundraising success.
 Consultant and recruitment clients include: The Charlie Cart Project, CuriOdyssey, Quantum Leap Healthcare, Fair Trade USA, SFBATCO, Silicon Valley Urban Debate League, Save The Bay, San Francisco Ballet, Bay.org, Slide Ranch, The Marine Mammal Center, and Wildcare.

 Kate graduated from Durham University (UK) with a BA Hons in Linguistics and English Language.
 She lives in Mill Valley, CA with her husband, two giggly girls, and two adopted cheeky kittens.

-Jackson Harris, a linguist from San Francisco, CA, joins the Cook Silverman team as our Interview Scribe.
+Jackson Harris, a linguist from San Francisco, CA, joins the Cook Silverman team as our Search Administrator.

 Following a lifelong passion for language, Jackson graduated from the University of California, Berkeley with a B.A. in Linguistics, Spanish, and Brazilian Portuguese, and as a member of the Sigma Delta Pi National Collegiate Hispanic Honor Society.